pushrax/devbox/README.md

 devbox
 ======

-The scripted VM I use for development.
+The scripted VM I (will) use for development.
 Orchestrated with Vagrant, and provisioned with Chef.

 It exists as a public repository mainly to simplify my own access, but feel